 In celebration of 100 Recipes—a book which lists, in our estimation, the 100 most essential recipes in the history of the Test Kitchen—our beloved television personalities have each compiled a list of their five favorite recipes from the book.
-Below, cast member and resident science guy Dan Souza lists his, including a recipe for the humble roast chicken.
+Below, cast member and Cook's Illustrated editor in chief Dan Souza lists his, including a recipe for the humble roast chicken.

 1. Weeknight Roast Chicken